wp-plugins/backup-scheduler/readme.txt

 2. The configuration page of the plugin

 == Changelog ==

+= 1.5.4 =
+NEW : By saving the whole site, the admin may create different SQL files for the subsite in order to ease the restoration of a single sub-site.

 = 1.5.3 =
 * BUG: On some configuration, &lt;? is not supported